 The Trust is authorized to issue an unlimited number of interests (or shares).
 Interests in the Fund are represented by shares of beneficial interest each with a par value of \$0.001.
 Each share of the Trust has equal voting rights and liquidation rights, and is voted in the aggregate and not by the series or class of shares, except in matters where a separate vote is required by the Investment Company Act of 1940, as amended (the "1940 Act"), or when the matters affect only the interests of a particular series or class of shares.
 When matters are submitted to shareholders for a vote, each shareholder is entitled to one vote for each full share owned and fractional votes for fractional shares owned.
 Shares of each series or class generally vote together, except when required under federal securities laws to vote separately on matters that only affect a particular class.
 The Trust does not normally hold annual meetings of shareholders.
-The Trust's Board of Trustees (the "Board" or the "Board of Trustees") shall promptly call and give notice of a meeting of shareholders for the purpose of voting upon removal of any trustee when requested to do so in writing by shareholders holding 10% or more of the Trust's outstanding shares.
+The Trust's Board of Trustees") shall promptly call and give notice of a meeting of shareholders for the purpose of voting upon removal of any trustee when requested to do so in writing by shareholders holding 10% or more of the Trust's outstanding shares.

 With respect to the Fund, the Trust may offer more than one class of shares.
+The Trust has adopted a multiple class plan pursuant to Rule 18f-3 under the 1940 Act, detailing the attributes of each share class of the Fund.
 Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.
-The Fund has adopted a multiple class plan under Rule 18f-3 under the 1940 Act, detailing the attributes of each of the Fund's share classes.
-The Fund has two classes of shares: Institutional Class and Retail Class shares.
+The Fund currently offers Institutional Class shares.

 Each share of the Fund represents an equal proportionate interest in the assets and liabilities belonging to the Fund and is entitled to such distributions out of the income belonging to the Fund as are declared by the Board of Trustees.
 The Board of Trustees has the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of that series so long as the proportionate beneficial interests in the assets belonging to that series and the rights of shares of any other series are in no way affected.
-Additionally, in event of any dissolution or liquidation of the Fund, the shareholders of the Fund being liquidated are entitled to receive a pro rata distribution out of the net assets, net of the liabilities, belonging to that Fund.
-Expenses attributable to any series or class are borne by that series or class are allocated by, or under the direction of, the Board of Trustees on the basis of relative net assets, the number of shareholders or another equitable method.
+Additionally, in case of any liquidation of a series, the shareholders of the series being liquidated are entitled to receive a distribution out of the assets, net of the liabilities, belonging to that series.
+Expenses attributable to any series or class are borne solely by that series or class.
+Any general expenses of the Trust not readily identifiable as belonging to a particular series or class are allocated by, or under the direction of, the Board of Trustees on the basis of relative net assets, the number of shareholders or another equitable method.
 No shareholder is liable to further calls or to assessment by the Trust without his or her express consent.

 The assets of the Fund received for the issue or sale of its shares, and all income, earnings, profits and proceeds thereof, subject only to the rights of creditors, shall constitute the underlying assets of the Fund.
+In the event of the dissolution or liquidation of the Fund, the shareholders of the Fund are entitled to share pro rata in the net assets of the Fund available for distribution to shareholders.